The Book of the Shadowlands: The Writings of Kuni Mokuna: Contents

+Publication history

+In 1995, AEG published the fantasy role-playing game Legend of the Five Rings, based roughly on feudal Japan with influences from other East Asian cultures such as China, Mongolia and Korea.
+A series of supplements followed, including The Book of the Shadowlands, a 160-page hardcover book published in 1998 that was designed by Cris Dornaus, Ross A. Isaacs, Ree Soesbee, Greg Stolze, Rob Vaux, and John Wick, with cover art by Brom, and interior art by Dornaus and Carl Frank.

 Reception

 The Book of the Shadowlands was reviewed in the online second version of Pyramid which said "The Book of the Shadowlands purports to be the journal of Kuni Mokuna, a Crab Clan shugenja (wizard-priest), who traveled extensively in the Shadowlands, documenting its many repulsive features.
 It's been helpfully "translated" by Cris Dornaus and Rob Vaux, who've managed a fine job of getting across the personality of this self-justifying lunatic, a man who spends his time dissecting trolls and visiting goblins, much to his Clan's disgust.
 The layout is cleverly done, with Mokuna's text "handwritten" on parchment, and game statistics and rules in sidebars when needed.
 There are also excellent illustrations on almost every page, which give a suitably brooding air to the book even before you start reading it."